AAA Visa TravelMoney card review

 How much are the fees?

 The initial purchase price is determined by whether you’re an AAA member or not.
 It’s $5.95 for AAA members and $9.95 for non-members.
-And once you’re done with the card, be sure to deactivate it, or you’ll be charged $1.25 each month you don’t use it.
+And deactivate the card once you’re done with the card, or you’ll be charged $1.25 each month you don’t use it.

 |Card issue fee||AAA members: $5.95|

 |ATM withdrawal fee|

 |Inactive fee||$1.25 per month|

 The greatest benefit to this card its its security.
 It’s protected by chip technology and a PIN, and because it’s not connected to any accounts, your personal information is protected.
 Other benefits include:

 - Accepted worldwide.
 Access to over one million ATMs.

 - Travel assistance.
 Enjoy emergency services and lost luggage reimbursement when you pay for your flight with your TravelMoney Card.